- Leprosy is a chronic disease caused by a slow multiplying bacillus, Mycobacterium leprae.

 - M. leprae multiplies slowly and the incubation period of the disease is about 5 years.
 Symptoms can take as long as 20 years to appear.

-- The disease mainly affects the skin, the peripheral nerves, mucosa of the upper respiratory tract and also the eyes.
+- The disease mainly affects the skin, the peripheral nerves, mucosa of the upper respiratory tract, and also the eyes.

-- Leprosy is curable.
+- Leprosy is curable with multidrug therapy (MDT).

 - Untreated, leprosy can cause progressive and permanent damage to the skin, nerves, limbs and eyes.

 - Official figures from 121 countries from 5 WHO regions show the global registered prevalence of leprosy to be at 175 554 cases at the end of 2014.
 During the same year, 213 899 new cases were reported.